 Frequently Asked Questions

-Sauna has strong evidence for heart and brain health.
-Cold exposure supports metabolic and stress resilience.
+Sauna has strong long-term observational research connected to heart and cognitive health.
+Cold exposure supports metabolic and stress adaptation pathways.

 Is cold exposure beginner-friendly?